-This work is licensed under the Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).
-To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, 171 Second Street, Suite 300, San Francisco, California, 94105, USA.
+The text of and illustrations in this document are licensed by the ASRC under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 license ("CC BY-NC-SA").
+To view a copy of this license, visit https://creativecommons.org or send a letter to Creative Commons, 171 Second Street, Suite 300, San Francisco, California, 94105, USA.
+The ASRC name, acronym, logo and all other associated marks are protected trademarks of the ASRC.